 Have you ever heard, A strong core is a strong back?
 OK, well now you have.
-A good core workout will eventually give you a flatter stomach, but can also benefit in better posture, upper back pain relief and lower back pain relief, and injury prevention.
+A good core workout will eventually give you a flatter stomach, but can also benefit you with better posture, upper and lower back pain relief, and injury prevention.

 Best Health Mag talks about a couple of these reasons a good core workout is important.
 When your deeper muscles start working, you will be able to build core stability and core strength.
 The stability and strength will improve your overall fitness and prevent injury down the road.

-Here are some reasons why having a strong core is important for the rest of your body.
+Here are three reasons why having a strong core is important for the rest of your body.